Podcast 20: Why Sam Dogen of Financial Samurai is Bullish on Blogging

-Several months ago, I ran across a blog that I really enjoyed reading in the personal finance niche.
+Several months ago, I ran across Financial Samurai that I really enjoyed reading in the personal finance niche.
 Before I was running my business full-time, I worked in the finance industry for several years, so I've always been interested in investments and personal finance.

 As I researched this blog a bit more, I realized that it was doing quite well!
-According to its “About” page, it was receiving over 200k unique visitors a month and I could see that there was a very active community.
+According to The Financial Samurai “About” page, it was receiving over 200k unique visitors a month and I could see that there was a very active community.

 I've always been intrigued how people build their blogs into successful businesses, so I contacted the owner of FinancialSamurai.com and asked him if he'd be interested in doing a podcast interview with me.
 He agreed.